University of Austin

-The University of Austin (UATX) is a private liberal arts university located in Austin, Texas.
-The university has established a campus in Downtown Austin's Scarbrough Building, and enrolled its first undergraduate cohort in the fall of 2024.
+The University of Austin (UATX) is an unaccredited private liberal arts university located in Austin, Texas, United States.
+The university established a campus in Downtown Austin's Scarbrough Building, enrolling its first undergraduate cohort in the fall of 2024.
+It is certified by the Texas Higher Education Coordinating Board to award degrees and was granted "candidate for accreditation" status by the Middle States Commission on Higher Education in 2025.
 UATX does not charge tuition or accept government funding.